YSSkywalker/YSSkywalker/README.md

 [LINE](https://lin.ee/1jokpiK)

 # Ushinohi Project
 I'm a member of [Ushinohi Project](https://twitter.com/UshinohiProject) ([丑之日プロジェクト](https://twitter.com/UshinohiProject)), and woring on engineering projects with the team members, such as building 3D printer, quadcopter and so on.
 You can watch we're working on the projects on YouTube!
+Please click the picture below to watch our videos in YouTube.

 [![](https://img.youtube.com/vi/zIvZpHonD8g/0.jpg)](https://www.youtube.com/watch?v=zIvZpHonD8g)